SB-1113

 Plain Language

-The Department of Health may request additional information and evidence from facilities beyond the annual compliance statement regarding disclosure practices, responsible use compliance, and compliance statement contents.
-Facilities must be prepared to produce supporting documentation upon request.
+The Department of Health may at any time request additional information and evidence from a facility regarding its AI disclosures, responsible use practices, and compliance statements.
+Facilities must be prepared to produce documentation on demand to support their regulatory filings.

 Statutory Text